 GCWR (Gross Combined Weight Rating) - is the maximum allowable weight of the vehicle and the loaded trailer - including all cargo and passengers - that the vehicle can handle without risking damage.
-(Important: The towing vehicles' braking system is rated for operation at GVWR, not at GCWR.
+(Important: The towing vehicle's braking system is rated for operation at GVWR, not at GCWR.)
 Separate functional brakes should be used for safe control of towed vehicles and for trailers where the GCW of the towing vehicle plus the trailer exceed the GVWR of the towing vehicle.
 The GCW must never exceed the GCWR.

 Maximum Loaded Trailer Weight - is the highest possible weight of a fully loaded trailer the vehicle can tow.
-It assumes a vehicle with only mandatory options, no cargo (internal or external), a tongue load of 10-15% (conventional trailer), and driver only (150 lb.
+It assumes a vehicle with only mandatory options, no cargo (internal or external), a tongue load of 10-15% (conventional trailer) or king pin weight of 15-25% (fifth wheel trailer), and driver only (150 lb.
 [68 kg]).
 Consult your authorized dealer (or the RV and Trailer Towing Guide provided by your authorized dealer) for more detailed information.